l1siki-dev/okinawa_gametheory/README.md

 * The aid creates the environment in which nationalism thrives, and it requires hating outsiders just to exist because Okinawa is surrounded by real cultural superpowers, and nationalism demands acting like a peer of them.

 ---
-# Lie 9: Okinawa tourism is the future
+# 9: Okinawa tourism is the future

 If a core business strategy hasn't turned a profit in 50 years, yet you refuse to change course and demand more money to double down... that is not a 'Plan.'
 It is a Religion.